seanpmaxwell/jet-schema/README.md

 ### Bonus Features <a name="bonus-features"></a>
 - When passing the `Date` constructor, `jet-schema` automatically converts all valid date values (i.e. string/number ) to a `Date` object.
-The default value will be a current datetime `Date` object.
+The default value will be a `Date` object with the current datetime.
 - You can also use an enum as a validator.
-The default value will be the first value in the enum object and the validation will make sure the value is a value in the enum.
+The default value will be the first value in the enum object and validation will make sure it is an enum value.
 <br>